JetBrains/teamcity-documentation/topics/manual-backup-and-restore.md

 ### Database Data

 The database stores all information on the build results (build history and all the build-associated data except for artifacts and build logs), VCS changes, agents, build queue, user accounts and user permissions, and so on.

 * If you use the HSQLDB, the internal database (default setting, not recommended for production), the database is stored in the files residing directly in the `<[TeamCity Data Directory](teamcity-data-directory.md)>/system` directory.
 All files from the directory can be backed up.
 You may also refer to the [HSQLDB backup notes](http://hsqldb.org/doc/guide/ch05.html#N10F02).
 * If you use an external database, back up your database schema used by TeamCity with database-specific tools.
 For the external database connection settings used by TeamCity, refer to the `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/database.properties` file.
-You can also see the [corresponding installation section](setting-up-external-database.md).
+See the [related article](setting-up-external-database.md).

 ### Application Files